MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ```

 ### Parameters
- [in] *pt*
+*pt*<br/>
- A point, in client coordinates.
+[in] A point, in client coordinates.

- [in, out] *pnArea*
+*pnArea*<br/>
- A pointer to a `ClickArea` variable.
+[in, out] A pointer to a `ClickArea` variable.
 When this method returns, the variable indicates the *property area* that contains the specified point.
 For more information about a property area, see Remarks.

- [in] *bPropsOnly*
+*bPropsOnly*<br/>
- TRUE to test only the property area; FALSE to test the *description area* if the specified point is not in the property area.
+[in] TRUE to test only the property area; FALSE to test the *description area* if the specified point is not in the property area.
 The default value is FALSE.
 For more information about the description area, see Remarks.

 ### Return Value
  If the *bPropsOnly* parameter is TRUE and the specified point is in a property area, the return value is a pointer to the corresponding property object.
 In addition, the *pnArea* parameter is set to the particular area that contains the specified point.
 Otherwise, the return value is NULL and the *pnArea* parameter is not modified.